aeraki-mesh/aeraki/README.md

 * Istio meetup China(中文): [全栈服务网格 - Aeraki 助你在 Istio 服务网格中管理任何七层流量](https://www.youtube.com/watch?v=Bq5T3OR3iTM)
 * IstioCon 2021: [How to Manage Any Layer-7 Traffic in an Istio Service Mesh?](https://www.youtube.com/watch?v=sBS4utF68d8)

+## Who is using Aeraki?

+Sincerely thank everyone for choosing, contributing, and using Aeraki.
+We created this issue to collect the use cases so we can drive the Aeraki community to evolve in the right direction and better serve your real-world scenarios.
+We encourage you to submit a comment on this issue to include your use case：https://github.com/aeraki-framework/aeraki/issues/105

 ## Contact
 * Mail: If you're interested in contributing to this project, please reach out to zhaohuabing@gmail.com
 * Wechat Group: Please contact Wechat ID: zhao_huabing to join the Aeraki Wechat group